ALL-STAR GAME: 2000 WORLD SERIES: 1999 (0 W, 1 L) OLYMPIC GAMES: 1996

 The Braves continued their winning ways in the new stadium: They were champions of the National League Eastern Division in every year from 1995 through 2005.
 They had a hard time making it any farther in the playoffs, however.
 The departure or retirement of their phenomenal pitching trio (Greg Maddux, Tom Glavine, and John Smoltz) left the team without its formerly-dominant competitive edge.
-The rise of new stars such as catcher Brian McCann has brought the Braves back to the upper tier of the standings, earning a wild card slot in 2010 and 2012.
 Even though aging slugger Chipper Jones retired after the 2012 season, the Braves surpised everyone by taking the NL Eastern Division by a wide margin in 2013.
+The rise of new stars such as catcher Brian McCann brought the Braves back to the upper tier of the standings during the last decade.

 SOURCES: Lowry (2006), Pastier (2007), USA Today / Fodor's (1996), Braves' FAN Magazine (2001); ballparkdigest.com